Iowa Drivers Rights Card

 When are Interlock Devices Required?

 Ignition interlock devices are required almost any time a driver wants to obtain a temporary restricted license (work permit).
-The only exception to this is on a first offense where the individual submits to testing and the test indicates an alcohol concentration of .100 or below.
 Even individuals that test positive for the presence of controlled substances are required to install ignition interlock devices even though they have no ability to detect controlled substances.
 It’s silly, but still the law.

 What is an Interlock Device?